aave-dao/aave-risk-agents/README.md

 - [AaveEModeAgent](src/contracts/agent/AaveEModeAgent.sol): Agent contract to validate / update E-Mode category parameters.
 - [AaveRatesAgent](src/contracts/agent/AaveRatesAgent.sol): Agent contract to validate / update interest rate strategy updates.

+_Please note: These agent contracts are to be given the `RISK_ADMIN` role by the aave governance, and to be controlled by a single aave agent hub._

 ## Overview

 - `Chaos Risk Oracle` publishes automated risk parameter updates (caps, rates, ltv, …) on-chain.